 Thomas Frank spent 18 years of his life in the youth coaching setup.
 Starting off in 1994 as a U8 and U12 coach for his local club Frederiksvaerk BK, Frank later moved to Hvidore IF in 1998, B93 in 2005 and Lyngby in 2006 before catching the attention of the Danish football association.
 He was appointed the coach of the Denmark U16 and U17 teams in 2011 and the U19 team in 2012.

-Under his leadership, Brentford qualified for the top-flight of English football for the first time in 74 years.
+Under his leadership, Brentford qualified for the top flight of English football for the first time in 74 years.
 They last played in the first division in 1946-47 where they faced relegation.
 Frank took over from Dean Smith as the manager in 2018 and finished 11th in his first season.
 He then finished 3rd in 2019/20 but missed out on promotion after losing against Fulham in the play-off final.
-This season again, he led the Bees to a 3rd place finish and defeated 4th placed Swansea to book a place in the Premier League.
+Next season, he led the Bees to a 3rd place finish and defeated 4th placed Swansea to book a place in the Premier League, where they have started their second consecutive season.

 Thomas Frank graduated from the Copenhagen Institute of Sports Medicine in BA Physical Education in 1998, four years after starting his work with Frederiksvaerk BK.
 He later studied Sports Psychology at the same institute between 2002 and 2005.